ansible/ansible/docs/docsite/rst/dev_guide/testing.rst

 Types of tests
 ==============

-At a high level we have the following classifications of tests
+At a high level we have the following classifications of tests:

 :compile:
   * :doc:`testing_compile`